NBIK12003U Conservation Biology

 Content

-The course will provide an introduction to conservation issues, concentrating on their fundamental biological basis, and the role of scientific research in conservation management.
+course will allow you to gain the scientific foundation and skills needed for conservation work.
+It will provide an introduction to conservation issues, concentrating on their fundamental biological basis, and the role of scientific research in conservation management.

 Learning Outcome